It seems that figuring out how much oil an air compressor needs is a bit of a challenge for some, including me!

 If there’s another reason why a person would want to know “How much oil does an air compressor need” I’d appreciate you providing that information as a comment.

-Smaller air compressors with less than 1 HP electric motors may only use 6-8 oz.
+Smaller air compressors with less than 1 HP electric motor may only use 6-8 oz.
 Others use quarts.
 How much oil does a specific compressor need?
 Without a manual, it’s sometimes very difficult to determine how much oil a specific pump requires.
 These are the steps I’ve used to determine the answer.

-Contact the compressor pump manufacturer… an option but often not successful as so many brands of compressors are sold by big box stores that have no support for the products they sell and store staff may have no idea who actually makes the compressors branded for them.
+Contact the compressor pump manufacturer… an option but often not successful as so many brands of compressors are sold by big-box stores that have no support for the products they sell and store staff may have no idea who actually makes the compressors branded for them.

 Another option… if there is still oil in the sump. is to catch the oil as it is drained, and dump it into any container that has fluid levels marked on the outside.
 If, for example, the oil in the vessel reaches the 7 0z level, I’d acquire a 1/2 quart bottle if available, and if not, a full quart.
 If the fluid level exceeded a quart, I’d acquire two bottles of oil.

-No oil in the sump to measure… then I use the internet to search for “specifications for compressor (make) and (model)”.
+No oil in the sump to measure… then I use the internet to search for “specifications for the compressor (make) and (model)”.
 This sometimes returns an accessible (means you don’t have to pay for it) manual.
 Or if you don’t mind paying for a manual, searching for a manual for that make and model will typically get a result, and the manual “should” provide the answer as to how much oil.

-If there is no manual available, “drill down” several pages, looking for blog postings etc. about that specific compressor make and model.
+If there is no manual available, “drill down” several pages, looking for blog postings, etc. about that specific compressor make and model.
 Quite often you’ll find that someone, somewhere has asked the same question of an industry or mechanically-related blog, and you can determine it then.

 Look also for sales postings for that make and model as if there are some for sale, the seller may have added a page or two from the manual, and the oil quantity may be there.